 Guiding Principles for Standards-Based Grading

-The SS-BGR's guiding principles on implementing standards-based grading comes from "Developing Grading and Reporting Systems for Student Learning," by Thomas R. Guskey and Jane M. Bailey 1.
+The guiding principles on implementing standards-based grading comes from "Developing Grading and Reporting Systems for Student Learning," by Thomas R. Guskey and Jane M. Bailey 1.
 Some of the guiding principles include:

 |Guiding Premises in Developing Grading and Reporting Systems